Newspaper Page Text

 lusts of the mob.

-A large part of the responsibil- |
+A large part, of the responsibil

-ity for the state's attempt at de
+ity for the state's attenipt at de

-cency lies with the sheriffs
+cency lies with the sheriffs i

 throughout Georgia.
 Many threat- |

-cned lynchings were averted pure- |
+ened lynchings were averted pure-I

 ly because officers rushed suspects